-Service Type Summary Description Pricing (excluding consumption tax) IIJ ISDN/F Service for dedicated line Internet-access using ISDN lines at speeds of up to 64 kbps, targeted primarily at small- and medium-sized offices and home offices where ADSL lines are not available.
+Service Type Summary Description Pricing (excluding consumption tax) 252.555 2,955 ("ACCA Networks") ( IIJ ISDN/F Service for dedicated line Internet-access using ISDN lines at speeds of up to 64 kbps, targeted primarily at small- and medium-sized offices and home offices where ADSL lines are not available.
 ISDN access is limited to "FLET'S" lines provided by NTT East and West.
-Initial setup fee of $\$5,000$.
-Monthly fees range from $\$4,800$ to $\$6,800$, depending on the number of allocated IP addresses.
+Initial setup fee of ¥5,000.
+Monthly fees range from ¥4,800 to ¥6,800, depending on the number of allocated IP addresses.
 Monthly charges do not include ISDN charges, which are paid directly by customers to ISDN providers.
 IIJ Line Management/F Service for us to prepare optical fiber or ADSL access provided by NTT East and West for IIJ FiberAccess/F, IIJ DSL/F and IIJ ISDN/F on behalf of customers.
 We provide customer support functions for the access lines.
-Initial setup fee range from $\$5,000$ to $\$43,400$.
-Monthly fees range from $\$2,300$ to $\$44,700$, depending on the optional services.
-Dial-up access services IIJ Dial-up Standard Service for corporate users permitting simultaneous Internet-access from several dial- up lines under a single contract.
+Initial setup fee range from ¥5,000 to ¥43,400.
+Monthly fees range from ¥2,300 to ¥44,700, depending on the optional services.
+Dial-up access services IIJ Dial-up Standard Service for corporate users permitting simultaneous Internet-access from several dialup lines under a single contract.
 Initial setup fee of ¥5,000.
 Monthly basic fee of ¥2,000 plus access charges of ¥10 per minute.
 Enterprise Dial-up IP Service Service for corporate users offering multiple dial-up accounts at a fixed monthly fee.
 Initial setup fee of ¥20,000.
 Monthly basic fees range from ¥3,000 to ¥4,900 per account depending on the number of accounts.
 IIJ Dial-up Advanced Service for corporate users offering bundled low-cost dial-up accounts.
 Initial setup fee of ¥5,000.
 Monthly basic fee of ¥10,000 for the first 50 e-mail accounts including the first two hours access per account, plus ¥5 per minute after two hours.
 IIJ4U Service for individual users, which includes Internet-access and 5 megabytes of disk space for personal Web pages and e-mail account options for multiple users.
 Various access options such as ISDN, ADSL and optical fiber access are available.
 This service does not charge an initial setup fee.
 Monthly service fee of ¥800 for the first eight hours and a charge of ¥5 per minute, with a ceiling of ¥4,100.
-IIJ mio DSL/DF Service Service for individual users offering Internet connectivity over ADSL at speeds of up to 47 Mbps.
+IIJmio DSL/DF Service Service for individual users offering Internet connectivity over ADSL at speeds of up to 47 Mbps.
 ADSL access is limited to "FLET'S" lines provided by NTT East and West.
-The IP address is changed every time a connection is made.
-No initial setup fee.
+The IP address is changed every time a connection No initial setup fee.
 Monthly charge is ¥1,400.
 Monthly charges do not include ADSL charges, which are paid directly by the customer to NTT East and West.